MathewT/aws-certified-developer/DynamoDb/Lab-1.md

 ## Create DynamoDB and S3 Super Role
   * A role with full access to DynamoDB and S3

-## Assign the Role to a User Account
+## Assign the Role to an EC2 Instance